Skip to content

 If you want polygon-level tables, also prepare a polygon layer supported by GeoPandas, such as GeoPackage or GeoJSON.

-SpectralBridge treats the local HDF5 export as the authoritative drone input.
+For existing HDF5 inputs, SpectralBridge treats the local HDF5 export as the authoritative drone input.
 Reflectance and ancillary rasters are expected to already share the same spatial orientation and (lines, columns) footprint.
-SpectralBridge validates that contract during loading and correction, but it does not add TIFF conversion logic or attempt to repair malformed upstream TIFF-to-HDF5 exports.

 Run the drone pipeline